Easy and foolproof old-fashioned sugar cookies

 "Christmas Cookery – To three pound of flour, sprinkle a tea cup of fine powdered coriander seeds, rub in one pound of butter, and one and half pound sugar, dissolve one tea spoonful of pearl ash [an early commercial leavener] in a tea cup of milk, kneed all together well, roll three quarter of an inch thick, and cut or stamp into shape and size you please, bake flowly fifteen or twenty minutes; tho’ hard and dry at first, if put in an earthern pot, and dry cellar, or damp room, they will be finer, softer and better when six months old."

 We've come a long way since these early Christmas cookies.
-And while what we bake in our kitchens every holiday season isn't offically Southern, the abunance of butter and sugar certainly helps satiate Southern sweet teeth.
+And while what we bake in our kitchens every holiday season isn't officially Southern, the abundance of butter and sugar certainly helps satiate Southern sweet teeth.

 Harrison's recipe certainly doesn't skimp on the sugar, but the resulting cookies are far more complex than what you typically taste in a sugar cookie.
 They are also far easier and less finicky than any other sugar cookie I've made: